Skip to main content

 info

-See the Supported integrations and Providers docs for more details on this configuration.
+See the Supported integrations and Providers docs for more details.

 To enable Datadog for your Kubernetes-based scopes: